sel-project/selery/README.md

 ```
 sel init <server> full [-version=latest] [-path=auto] [-edu] [-realm]
-sel build <server> [dmd-options]
+sel build <server> [dub-options]
 sel start <server>
 ```

 #### Hub

 An hub is the network of the server.
 It handles the new connections, performs checks on the ips, does uncompression, handles queries and external consoles.
-An hub alone can be seen in the players' server list and can also accep players, but it will kick them because the server is full.
+An hub alone can be seen in the players' server list and can also accept players, but it will kick them because the server is full.
 To work properly at least one main node should be connected to the hub.

 ```
 sel init <server> hub [-version=latest] [-path=auto] [-edu] [-realm]
-sel build <server> [dmd-options]
+sel build <server> [dub-options]
 sel start <server>
 ```